marlonn/debianoid-lxqt-i3-rice/README.md

 WM: i3

 Rice for Debian-based Linux distros.
-Download repository, then run cp.sh to apply it to current system.
+Download repository, then run install-rice.sh to apply it to current system.